rob-foulkrod/Frontier-Hack-Event/Instructions/Labs/4-explore-ai-solutions.md

 - Could automation or agentic workflows help streamline the process?
 - Are there simpler process changes that should be considered alongside AI?

+> **Tip:** If your solution could evolve into an agent, the <a href="https://aka.ms/2025jul-agentideation-engage" target="_blank">Copilot Agent Ideation Partner</a> can guide you through shaping that idea.

 ### Discuss & Select

 For each option, briefly consider: